Austin-Smith-999/Webcam_Motion_Detector/README.md

 # Webcam_Motion_Detector
-Desktop webcam application that tracks objects movement then outputs an html file using python library bokeh
+Desktop webcam application that tracks objects movement then outputs an html file using python library bokeh.
+Built along with udemy tutorial.